 - Soft Skills Enhancement

-Students requesting services for documented disabilities are encouraged to contact the Disability Support Office early in their enrollment planning.
-Eligibility and registration for services is a separate process and is independent from registration of classes.
-For further information including getting started steps, documentation guidelines and the grievance procedure, contact DSO at 815.835.6220 (1F27) or visit svcc.edu/students/disability-support.
+Students requesting accommodations for documented disabilities are encouraged to contact the DSS early in their enrollment planning.
+Eligibility and registration for accommodations is independent from registration for classes.
+For further information contact DSS at 815.835.6220 (RM 1F25) or visit svcc.edu/dss.

 Early Alert/Crisis Assistance Team

-The Early Alert System supports retention by putting students in contact with appropriate campus resources.
+An Early Alert System supports retention by putting students in contact with appropriate campus resources.
 This assistance helps students meet their educational goals.
-Faculty and staff members contribute directly to the Early Alert system’s success by referring students who are struggling in their academic work, are chronically absent from class, are exhibiting disruptive behavior, or are having difficulty adjusting to college life.
-The referral will trigger a web of resources that can assist the student with a wide range of concerns.
+SVCC utilizes retention software that identifies student risk indicators.
+In addition, faculty and staff members contribute directly to the Early Alert system’s success by referring students who are struggling in their academic work, are chronically absent from class, are exhibiting disruptive behavior, or are having difficulty adjusting to college life.
+SVCC advisors and counselors will utilize this information to provide resources and assistance to students.

 First Year Experience Course (FYE)

-Sauk Valley Community College provides a SVCC identification number to each student for college identification enrollment and administrative purposes.
-This identification number is issued after the student information form is processed by Admissions & Records.
-Students will be notified by mail of their SVCC identification number.
-This number will be used for all transactions at Sauk Valley Community College.
+Sauk Valley Community College provides a unique SVCC identification number that is used for identification and administrative purposes.
+This identification number is assigned at the time the student information form is processed by Admissions & Records.
+The student identification number can be found by accessing login information at svcc.edu/login

 SVCC is authorized under federal law to enroll non-immigrant international students in approved programs.
 International students are students who are attending, or are seeking to attend, the college on an F-1 visa, and who have been issued Form I-20.
 International students are required to know and comply with all of the regulations that govern their visa statuses, and like all students, must also comply with federal, state, and local laws, and all policies outlined in the SVCC academic catalog.

 SVCC has specific international student admission procedures, course load requirements/limitations, and a required annual orientation.
 Refer to the Admissions section of the SVCC catalog for more information regarding these procedures.
-Contact the Primary Designated School Official at 815.835.6390 for assistance with enrollment and travel documentation, cultural adjustment issues, community and campus integration, and practical information related to obtaining a driver’s license and social security cards.
+Contact the Principal Designated School Official at 815.835.6390 for assistance with enrollment and travel documentation, cultural adjustment issues, community and campus integration, and practical information related to obtaining a driver’s license and social security cards.
+For more information visit svcc.edu/international.

 Learning Commons Tutoring (LCT)

 - Learning Commons Tutoring supplements classroom instruction with individual and group tutoring, and review sessions on subjects including (but not limited to) mathematics, writing, biology, chemistry, physics, accounting, and psychology.
-Services are offered on a no-cost walk-in basis in an informal and friendly atmosphere.
+Services are offered on a no-cost drop-in basis in an informal and friendly atmosphere.
 Instructional aids include many helpful handouts and a science study area equipped with biology and anatomy study resources.
-For further information, contact LCT at 815.835.6293 or visit svcc.edu/tutoring.
+To access online tutoring, use Ask a Tutor at svcc.edu/tutoring.
+For further information, contact LCT at 815.835.6293 or visit svcc.edu/tutoring

 Learning Commons Library

-The Learning Commons Library suppports the teaching and scholarship of the College, and promotes lifelong learning in our community.
-We offer a comprehensive collection of books, audiobooks, CD's, DVD's, magazines, and journals to serve the academic and recreational needs of the SVCC community.
+The Learning Commons Library supports the teaching and scholarship of the College, and promotes lifelong learning in our community.
+We offer a comprehensive collection of books, audiovisual materials, and periodicals to serve the academic and recreational needs of the SVCC community.
 Any resident of the college district aged 16 or older may sign up for a free library card and borrow from the library's physical collection.

 The physical collection is augmented by online research databases, streaming videos, and a large eBook collection.
-These subscription resources are available to all users on-campus and to students, faculty, and staff off-campus.
+These subscription resources are available to all College users.
 In addition, students, faculty, and staff may order materials from any academic or public library in Illinois through our interlibrary loan services.

-The experienced library staff provide assistance with reference, research, and citation.
-Instruction on a variety of library and research topics is available to groups by appointment, or in person to individuals by appointment or on a walk-in basis.
-For more information, contact the library at 815.835.6247 or visit svcc.edu/library.
+The experienced library staff provide assistance with reference and research.
+Instruction on a variety of library and research topics is available to small groups by appointment, or in person to individuals by appointment.
+For more information about any of the mentioned services, contact the library at 815.835.6247 or visit svcc.edu/library.

 PTK (Phi Theta Kappa)

 Phi Theta Kappa is an honor society for two-year college students.
 Phi Theta Kappa provides recognition for excellent achievement and scholarship opportunities to all members.
 For those who choose to be active members, Phi Theta Kappa offers countless opportunities for personal and professional growth through activities related to four themes-scholarship, leadership, fellowship, and service.
-Contact Lori Anton at 815.835.6402 (3H02) or Dr. James Chisholm at 815.835.6215 (3E02) for more information.
+Contact Jon Devereueawax at firstname.lastname@example.org (815.835.6393 - RM 3M12) or Audrey Smith at email@example.com for more information.

 A. New Student Registration